elmojjesus/mybib/README.md

 # mylib
 Opensource Librarian System

 The ideia of this project is to permit those guys that want to begin to develop in the right way.
-This is either for those for want to spread their nice knowledge, not only about coding, but either about marketing, publicity, analisys, testing, uml, and many other things that are related to a software eviornment.
+This is either for those who wants to spread their nice knowledge, not only about coding, but either about marketing, publicity, analisys, testing, uml, and many other things that are related to a software eviornment.

 This project is acctually trying to follow the patterns: PSR1, PSR2, PSR4 and MVC.